 Read on for more A-list short hair inspiration.

-One of the most classic short hairstyle options for women over 50, the pixie cut frames the face and can highlight your best features.
+One of the most classic short hairstyle options for women over 50, the pixie cut frames the face and can highlight your best features, as evidenced here on Mad Men actress Randee Heller.
 Except for the occasional trim, they're relatively low-maintenance—you can wash and go, or quickly style it with a pomade.

 The Long Pixie

-Keeping the layers longer can add volume, which is ideal if you have thin hair that tends to fall flat.
+Keeping the layers longer can add volume to a pixie, which is ideal if you have thin hair that tends to fall flat, like actress Nia Long.
 Similarly, adding highlights not only creates the illusion of more body, but the color itself will work to plump up your hair.
-Give it a wave for an elegant Hollywood-glamour look.

 "This is a great haircut for women with different textures (straight, wavy, or curly), and different densities (ranging from fine to thick hair)," explains Petrut.
 "It offers lots of versatility—from conservative to messy—and it can also be flat ironed to accentuate the piecy-ness and texture at the ends."

 The Straight Bob

 A straight bob is chic and timeless.
 Just ask Julianne Moore, who's rocked the look on numerous occasions.
 Start with a volumizing mousse on damp hair then blow-dry straight with a round brush for both volume and straightness.
 "The trick with this style is to maintain the sleek, straight look," notes St. Jean.
 "To do this, you need a product to keep the humidity and frizz at bay."
 She recommends an anti-humidity spray such as Oribe Imperméable ($23).
 "Simply style and set the finished look with this spray."